-Figure 11 shows the following:
+Fig. 11 shows:

-- 1. At the Earth's orbit, the longwave radiation from the Earth greatly exceeds the longwave radiation from the Sun.
-So, solar (shortwave) radiation can be treated separately from terrestrial (longwave) energy. - 2.
-The (shortwave) albedo is greatly affected by clouds, which also strongly affect terrestrial emission. - 3.
-More solar radiation is absorbed by the ground (47%) than by the air (23%). - 4.
-The solar radiation reaching the ground evaporates water, is emitted as longwave radiation, or creates a sensible heat flux, in that order of (net) magnitude. - 5.
+- i.
+At the Earth's orbit, the longwave radiation from the earth greatly exceeds the longwave radiation from the sun.
+So, solar (shortwave) radiation can be treated separately from terrestrial (longwave) energy. - ii.
+The (shortwave) albedo is greatly affected by clouds, which also strongly effect terrestrial emission. - iii.
+More solar radiation is absorbed by the ground (47%) than by the air (23%).

+- iv.
+The solar radiation reaching the ground: evaporates water, is emitted as longwave radiation, or creates a sensible heat flux, in that order of (net) magnitude. - v.
 The net surface emission must balance the input (18.5 units) not lost by surface fluxes.
-However, the actual surface longwave emission (116 units) exceeds the shortwave input (47 units) because of downward radiation from the atmosphere, this means the surface temperatures are larger than expected from just the shortwave absorption, an increase known as the 'greenhouse' effect. - 6.
-The average global annual energy absorbed is ~ 235 W m-2.
-Multiplied by the Earth's surface area, this is about 121 PW $(1.2 \times 10^{17}$ W).
+However, the actual surface longwave emission (116 units) exceeds the shortwave input (47 units) because of downward radiation from the atmosphere, this means the surface temperatures are larger than expected from just the shortwave absorption, an increase known as the "greenhouse" effect. - vi.
+The average global annual energy absorbed is $\sim 235 \text{ W/m}^2$ .
+Multiplied by the Earth's surface area, this is about 121 peta Watts $(1.2 \times 10^{17} \text{ W})$ .